 While sailing along the Pacific coast in the 1800s, a whale and seal hunter named Charles Scammon reported seeing northern elephant seals from Baja California in Mexico to Point Reyes in California.
 Sharing the fate of many of the oceans' great whales, the elephant seals were hunted to the brink of extinction for their oil-rich blubber.
 One bull elephant seal would yield nearly 25 gallons of oil.
-Though we don't know exactly how many northern elephant seals were alive before the 20th Century, it has been estimated that fewer than 1,000 northern elephant seals existed by 1910.
+Though we don't know exactly how many northern elephant seals were alive before 1900 CE, it has been estimated that fewer than 1,000 northern elephant seals existed by 1910.
 In 1922, the Mexican government banned hunting, followed shortly thereafter by the United States government.
 Since then, the population of northern elephant seals has recovered at an average rate of six percent per year.
-Today, thanks to government protection and the seals' distant lives at sea, the worldwide population has grown to an estimated 210,000 to 239,000 seals by 2010.
+Thanks to government protection and the seals' distant lives at sea, the worldwide population had grown to an estimated 210,000 to 239,000 seals by 2010.
 (Lowry et al., 2014)

 After being absent for more than 150 years, elephant seals returned to the sandy beaches on the rocky Point Reyes Headlands in the early 1970s.
 In 1981, the first breeding pair was discovered near Chimney Rock.
 Between 1988 and 1993, the population grew at a dramatic annual average rate of 32%.
 Since 1993, the average growth rate has slowed to 8–9% per year.
-When severe storms occurred in 1992, 1994, and 1998, many pups were killed.
+When severe storms have occurred—such as in 1992, 1994, and 1998—many pups were killed.
 During the El Niño winter of 1998, storms and high tides washed away approximately 85% of the 350 young pups before they had learned to swim.
-Nevertheless, the Point Reyes elephant seal population has grown with each passing decade and is estimated to be approximately 3,000 seals in 2018.
+Nevertheless, the Point Reyes elephant seal population has grown with each passing decade and is estimated to be approximately 4,000 seals, as of 2022.
 Fanning out from their initial secluded spot, the seals have expanded to popular beaches, causing concern for both their safety and that of their human visitors.

 Competition for Habitat